Fanny Law

-Fanny Law Fan Chiu-fun (' Fan; born 24 February 1953) is a former non-official member of the Executive Council of Hong Kong.
+Fanny Law Fan Chiu-fun (羅范椒芬; ' Fan; born 24 February 1953) is a former non-official member of the Executive Council of Hong Kong.
 She was awarded the Grand Bauhinia Medal (GBM) by the Hong Kong SAR Government in 2017.

 Law held the posts of Secretary for Education and Manpower (until 2002), and Permanent Secretary for Education and Manpower (until 2006).
 In late 2006, she was appointed Commissioner, Independent Commission Against Corruption.
 She resigned from the post following a government inquiry into interference with academic freedom at the Hong Kong Institute of Education while she was Permanent Secretary.
 However the Court of First Instance held that Law did not violate the institute's right to academic freedom when she contacted academics directly.
 The judicial review was allowed on 13 March 2009 but this did not affect the commission's findings with regard to their terms of reference.

 Careers

 Law joined the Hong Kong Government as an executive officer in September 1975.
 She transferred to the Administrative Service in October 1977.
 Between February 1991 and April 1994, she served as deputy secretary for the Civil Service.
 Between April and November 1994, she was deputy secretary for planning, environment and lands.
 In November 1994, she was promoted to senior assistant director and later deputy director, Housing Department.
 Law headed the chief executive's office from January to July 1997; and was made Commissioner for Transport in August 1997.
 She was made director of education in November 1998, and secretary for education and manpower in 2000.
 The post became permanent secretary in 2002, because of former chief executive Tung Chee Hwa's ministerial reforms.
 During the 2019 Hong Kong anti-extradition bill protests, National Public Radio reported, "Appearing on a local radio program, Fanny Law and Ip Kwok-him, who advise the Beijing-appointed government in Hong Kong, each offered qualified apologies for the bill.
 'I'm willing [to say sorry] as I really thought at the time 99.9% of Hongkongers would not be affected by the bill,' Law said, according to The South China Morning Post."